wavefrontHQ/docs/pages/doc/charts.md

 #### Gap Threshold

 Controls when data is considered missing when there are gaps in the reporting of the data.
-The gap threshold is expressed in seconds.
-Dashed lines on a chart represent missing data.
-Gap thresholds do not fill in values for missing data, but instead just give a visual representation that the data is still there.
-If you hover over the chart, you won't see values where the gap threshold has been applied.
+The gap threshold is expressed in seconds and defaults to 60 seconds.

 #### Interpolation